jacebenson/cedar/docs/docs/tutorial/chapter6/comments-schema.md

 :::info The "standard" scenario

 The exported scenario here is named "standard."
-Remember when we worked on component tests and mocks, there was a special mock named `standard` which Redwood would use by default if you didn't specify a name?
+Remember when we worked on component tests and mocks, there was a special mock named `standard` which Cedar would use by default if you didn't specify a name?
 The same rule applies here!
 When we add a test for `createComment()` we'll see an example of using a different scenario with a unique name.

 :::